-1. ZAK Awards for excellence in Facade Design 2018 Winner- Residential Design
+1. ZAK Awards for Excellence in Facade Design 2018 Winner- Residential Design

 2. The Merit List: Shortlist 2018-19

-We noticed a few key features that most of these structures portrayed, such as – the verandah that wrapped the living spaces all around, the appearance of a heavy masonry base on the ground floor, with thick arches and carved columns and a first floor which appeared to be lighter in terms of materials and overall treatment.
+We noticed a few key features that most of these structures portrayed, such as – the verandah that wrapped the living spaces all around, the appearance of a heavy masonry base on the ground floor, with thick arches and carved columns, and a first floor that appeared to be lighter in terms of materials and overall treatment.
 This became the inspiration for the front façade of the building.

 The two sides of the building show the strong presence of exposed brick masonry.
 The earthy terracotta colour makes a direct reference to the materiality of Kerala architecture and stands in sharp contrast to the light metal balconies pushing through in the front and rear.
 Openings in the masonry are kept minimal in order to accentuate the openness in the front and rear.
 The undulating brick masonry is a playful interpretation of a Mangalore tiled roof surface – another element seen extensively in Kerala.
 The masonry swells out to allow for openings and is constructed using the Flemish bond.
-As the brick gradually corbels outwards, its negative imprint is seen on the inner side – almost as an acknowledgement of the drama outside!
+As the brick gradually corbels outwards, its negative imprint is seen on the inner side – almost as an acknowledgment of the drama outside!

 The use of materials for the interiors was also inspired by those seen in a traditional Kerala house.
 The combination of cane screens with teak wood is an attempt to add that element of nostalgia to an otherwise minimal interior.
 The continuous, almost monolithic granite floor helps further accentuate the open ground floor plan.